dannyhlee/training-code/week1/review-answers.md

 - How does Scala relate to Java?

-Scala is compiled into Java bytecode, the low-level language understood and executed on the JVM.
+Scala compiles into Java bytecode, the low-level language understood and executed on the JVM.
 Scala provides "language interoperability" with Java, meaning code libraries can be shared.
 Scala is Object Oriented like Java, but is built for functional programming rather than Object Oriented programming.

 - What is sbt (high level)?